KarmohK/SecuScan/README.md

 # SecuScan

 SecuScan is a lightweight Python tool built to help identify basic security vulnerabilities on local systems and small networks.
-Built by a 16-year-old future cybersecurity analyst, it scans for open ports, weak configurations, and risky services — then generates a simple report to help fix them.
+Built by Karmoh Amadou Kamara  (future cybersecurity analyst) it scans for open ports, weak configurations, and risky services — then generates a simple report to help fix them.

 ## Features
 - Port scanner (custom target)